Skip to contents

 Introduction

 This vignette provides a few demonstrations of possible data analysis projects using f1dataR and the data pulled from the Ergast API.
 All of the data used comes from Ergast and is not supplied by Formula 1.
-However, this data source is incredibly useful for a host of data.
+However, this data source is incredibly useful for accessing host of data.

 We’ll load all the required libraries for our data analysis: